 ObamaCare’s Silver Plan is a type of Metal Plan on the Health Insurance Marketplace.
 Silver Plans qualify for both Tax Credits and Cost Sharing subsidies.
 Other Metal Plans include Bronze, Gold, and Platinum.
 Also a Catastrophic Plan is available to young adults and to some people with hardship exemptions.HealthCare.Gov, or your state’s Marketplace in states that don’t use HealthCare.Gov, allow you to shop for Silver Plans and apply cost assistance.
 Meanwhile, some off-Marketplace providers, agents, or brokers can help enroll you in a Marketplace plan they offer as well.
 Learn more about options outside the marketplace.

-SHOPPING TIP FOR 2018: In past years we had generally suggested a Silver plan with an HSA as a blanket answer for what the best plan was.
-However, things have changed a bit for 2018 plans due to some insurers raising premiums on Silver plans.
-Make sure to check out Bronze, Gold, or even Platinum plans.
+SHOPPING TIP FOR 2018 forward: In past years we had generally suggested a Silver plan with an HSA as a blanket answer for what the best plan was.
+However, things have changed a bit in recent users due to some insurers raising premiums on Silver plans.
+Make sure to check out Bronze, Gold, or even Platinum plans to find out which plan has the best value for you.
 This year Silver plans are still smart for those who qualify for out-of-pocket cost assistance, but those making 250% or more of the poverty level may find other “metal tier” plans offer better value.
 In some cases, a Bronze plan with an HSA will offer the best value despite the high out-of-pocket costs to those who can afford to pay a little more up-front.
-Learn more about why non-Silver plans may offer the best value in 2018.
+Learn more about why non-Silver plans may offer the best value in some cases.

 Silver Plans, the Marketplace Standard